TermaciousTrickocity/Phosphor/README.md

 # Phosphor
-Object memory pool viewer for Halo: The Master Chief Collection and Halo: Campaign Evolved.
+Object memory pool viewer and overlay for Halo: The Master Chief Collection and Halo: Campaign Evolved.

 > [!NOTE]
 > This project was based upon https://github.com/lbfs/objectviewer which was removed by lbfs sometime mid-2026.